signalfx/splunk-otel-collector/docs/experimental/using-fluentd-only.md

-Use-case: If you have an existing signalfx-agent collecting metrics and/or traces and want to try Splunk Log Observer without migrating to Splunk OpenTelemetry Connector, you can use fluentd to send logs directly to Splunk Log Observer.
+Use-case: If you have an existing signalfx-agent collecting metrics and/or traces and want to try Splunk Log Observer without migrating to Splunk OpenTelemetry Collector, you can use fluentd to send logs directly to Splunk Log Observer.

 ## New fluentd deployment on Linux